Skip to main content

 If just a small piece of enamel chipped off your tooth, fixing it may be as simple as smoothing the sharp edge.

-Tooth reshaping takes seconds to do and usually isn’t painful.
+Tooth reshaping takes only seconds and usually isn’t painful.
 It’ll prevent the chipped area from poking your tongue, cheek, and other soft tissues.

 2. Dental Filling/Bonding